UCD Boat Club

 Domhnall Macauley also gives us an account of his days in the Boat Club, from the infamous Butler Cup of his novice year in 1975 through to his World Championships experiences of the late 70s in Rowing in UCDBC.

-It is now up to the current members of the club to take on this distinguished mantle and continue the success story of UCD Boat Club.
+Timeline provides a list of milestones in the clubs history to date – it is now up to the current members of the club to take on this distinguished mantle and continue the success story of UCD rowing.

 Rowing available, The Last Forty Years & A Story of Success are taken from the book ‘St. Patrick’s Blue and Saffron, a miscellany of UCD Sport since 1895’ by Prof. Patrick N. Meenan.